“Meditation and poetry saved my life in prison.” -Coral

 2. Go Inside

-When you coach someone inside, you are giving them loving support and reflecting their worthiness.
+Incarcerated people have the ability to email and we have dozens of coaches working one on one with incarcerated folks.
+This has been incredible for all involved.
+When you coach/connect with someone inside, you are giving them loving support at a vital time.
 Reach out to me to get involved in coaching the people inside at Tim@onelovepmp.org

 “I believe that meditation practice is one of the most powerful transformative tools one has at one's disposal.
 For me, meditation is both a way in and a way out - it is a way into centeredness and inner clarity, and it is a way out of ignorance, delusion and suffering.